corvus-dotnet/Corvus.Pipelines/README.md

 ### A: Probably not, no...

-This is not intended for coarse-grained, highly parallizable data processing, where you are trying to execute large, in-memory workloads that consume all the resources on multi-processor machines.
+This is not intended for coarse-grained, highly parallelizable data processing, where you are trying to execute large, in-memory workloads that consume all the resources on multi-processor machines.

 Instead, it is geared towards executing many pipelines: